 Adrenoleukodystrophy has no cure.
 However, stem cell transplantation may stop the progression of ALD if done when neurological symptoms first appear.
 Doctors will focus on relieving your symptoms and slowing disease progression.

 - Stem cell transplant.
-This may be an option to slow or halt the progression of adrenoleukodystrophy in children if the disease is diagnosed and treated early.
+This may be an option to slow or halt the progression of adrenoleukodystrophy in children if ALD is diagnosed and treated early.
 Stem cells may be taken from bone marrow through bone marrow transplant.